Mwiberisu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11. 10-mirror_permissions: mirrors permissions
 12. 11-directories_permissions: adds execute permission to all subdirectories of the current directory
 13. 12-directory_permissions: creates directory with permissions
+14. 13-change_group: changes the group owner for file hello